 There are dozens of stories about the creation of the actual dish.
 Some say it was garnished with crayfish and fried eggs; others insist it included olives, anchovies, and Italian Prosciutto, which would make it Chicken Provencale.

-It’s simple to use Chicken Marengo as a base recipe for Chicken Provencale.
-Just exclude the mushrooms and add the Prosciutto, olives and anchovies.
+It’s simple to use Chicken Marengo as a base recipe for Chicken Provencal.
+Just exclude the mushrooms and add the prosciutto, olives and anchovies.
 If you’re not an anchovy fan, simply leave them out.
 I usually don’t mention the anchovies and follow Mario Batali’s rule of “you’re not obliged to tell.”

 Adapted from A Jug of Wine by Morrison Wood & 60 Minute Gourmet by Pierre Franey